awesome-astra/docs/docs/pages/tools/integration/feast.md

 #### Configure Astra DB as online store

 Locate and open the store configuration file, `feature_store.yaml`.
-Replace the `online_store` portion of the file with something like (_use your values for the bundle path and the token authentication info_):
+Replace the `online_store` portion of the file with something like the following.
+Make sure you use your values for the Secure Bundle file full path, the Client ID and Client Secret from your token and the keyspace name:

 ```
 online_store:
-    type: feast_cassandra_online_store.cassandra_online_store.CassandraOnlineStore
+    type: cassandra
     secure_bundle_path: /path/to/secure/bundle.zip
     username: Client_ID
     password: Client_Secret